1-liners/1-liners/README.md

 **Functional tools that couldn’t be simpler.**

 We’re proud to present *1-liners* – a stupid-simple functional utility belt.
-62 *[@stoeffel this can update automatically]* one-liner functions, hand-crafted with love and attention.
+74 one-liner functions, hand-crafted with love and attention.

 You get a product of top-quality functional programming craftmanship.
 Each function follows the *KISS* principle, which we’ve broken down into ten concrete rules: